WUR-AI/HybridML-Phenology/README.md

 The `runs` folder contains all configurable Python scripts used to run experiments.

 The `scripts` folder contains all configured scripts that generated the results presented in the manuscript.
 The `seeds.txt` file lists all seeds used to generate the results.

+Running `main.sh` reproduces all results presented in the manuscript.
+Note that fitting all models for all seeds can take a long time (in the order of weeks).

 ### Examples